stupidmankind/BYpassDoc/docs/source/commands/waitforwindow.rst

 ----------

 **Window Name**
-	Select the window that you want to activate
+	Select the window that you want to activate.

 **Wait Time**
-	Indicate how many seconds to wait for the file to exist
+	Indicate how many seconds to wait for the file to exist.